 How can we help?

-A Consumer is a low-income elderly or disabled individual who is a recipient of In-Home Supportive Services (IHSS).
+A recipient is a low-income senior or disabled individual who receives In-Home Supportive Services (IHSS).

 Follow Us